10 Epic Valentine’s Day Ideas for Single Women

 2. Have you ever heard the saying, “Baking is a sign of love?”
 Valentine’s Day is the perfect time to bake something special with your friends or for your kids!
 How about baking themed cupcakes?
 They’re quick and easy!
 Get creative and have fun with it,

 3. Watch a scary movie with other single buddies – ask a friend for a projector and have a horror or chic flick movie marathon with lots of popcorn, wine and pizza.
 This is nice because it is usually completely unromantic and off-the traditional sentimental theme.
 Some recommendations are: The Roommate, Girls Trip, Jennifer’s Body, Paranormal Activity & The Grudge.
-(This is my personal favorite recommendation)
+(This is my personal favourite recommendation)

 4. Since Valentine’s Day is supposed to be all about love, spend the day loving yourself!
 PAMPER yourself!
 There is nothing more satisfying than spending your hard-earned money on yourself, so be sure to do whatever your heart mostly desires.
 A spa day, a day at the beach, a day of deep chilling, or even just sleeping — follow your heart by doing whatever YOU feel like doing.